 If you’re going over prepped oil with latex trim, you should prime.
 If you’re going over prepped latex with oil trim, you should prime.

 Primers should be sanded the following day, then vacuumed and wiped down before the first topcoat is applied.
-The 2nd topcoat can go right over the first as long as it is safely within the recoat window – check manufacturer recommendations for this time.
+The second topcoat can usually be applied directly over the first as long as you’re still within the manufacturer’s recommended recoat window.
+Always check the product instructions to ensure proper adhesion and curing.

 FAQ